roryp/Generative-AI-for-beginners-java/04-PracticalSamples/foundrylocal/README.md

 **"Connection refused" or "Service unavailable"**
 - Make sure Foundry Local is running: `foundry model list`
 - Check the actual port Foundry Local is using: `foundry service status`
-- Update your `application.properties` with the correct port from the status command
+- Update your `application.properties` with the correct port, ensuring the URL ends with `/v1`
 - Alternatively, set a specific port if desired: `foundry service set --port 5273`
 - Try restarting Foundry Local: `foundry model run phi-3.5-mini`

-**"Model not found" errors**
+**"Model not found" or "404 Not Found" errors**
-- Check available models: `foundry model list`
+- Check available models with their exact IDs: `foundry model list`
-- Update the model name in `application.properties` to match exactly
+- Update the model name in `application.properties` to match exactly, including the version number (e.g., `Phi-3.5-mini-instruct-cuda-gpu:1`)
+- Ensure the `base-url` includes `/v1` at the end: `http://localhost:5273/v1`
 - Download the model if needed: `foundry model run phi-3.5-mini`

+**"400 Bad Request" errors**
+- Verify the base URL includes `/v1`: `http://localhost:5273/v1`
+- Check that the model ID matches exactly what's shown in `foundry model list`
+- Ensure you're using `maxTokens()` instead of `maxCompletionTokens()` in your code

 **Maven compilation errors**
 - Ensure Java 21 or higher: `java -version`